Assembler to Assembler

 The SimoTime Home Page

 This suite of programs provides an example of how a mainframe assembler program calls, loads or links to a mainframe assembler (HLASM) routine.
 The assembler programs are written in IBM Mainframe Assembler, they will compile using Assembler/H or HLASM.
-A JCL member is provided to run the job as an MVS batch job on an IBM mainframe or as a project with Micro Focus Mainframe Express (MFE) running on a PC with Windows.
+A JCL member is provided to run the job as an MVS batch job on an IBM Mainframe System, Also, the jobs have been tested on a Windows System with Micro Focus Mainframe Express (MFE) and Enterprise Developer with the Mainframe sub-system option enabled.

 This program may serve as a tutorial for programmers that are new to 370 Assembler and as a reference for experienced programmers.